pabcubus/network-dashboard/README.md

 # NETWORK DASHBOARD

 ## Dependencies for the Project
-NPM
+1. NPM
-Bower
+2. Bower
-Angular
+3. Angular
-SASS
+4. SASS
-Karma (TDD)
+5. Karma (TDD)
-Jasmine
+6. Jasmine
+7. Material Icons

 ## Steps to run the project
 1. Install node (NPM) in your machine by going to https://nodejs.org